Spotlighting our Fundraisers

 LOS ANGELES, CA

-On February 13th, Breana Raquel, an actress and singer in Los Angeles, hosted an event that served as an EP release party and a Type 1 Diabetes fundraiser.
+On February 13th, Breana Raquel, an actress and singer in Los Angeles, hosted an event that served as an EP release party and a type 1 diabetes fundraiser.
 She celebrated the release of her first music project “Beginner’s Love” while raising money for Beyond Type 1.
-She’d always planned to have a party to officially introduce herself as an Artist, but being newly T1D diagnosed (Nov 18th), she decided to use the opportunity to teach her peers about Type 1 Diabetes and to raise money for Beyond Type 1 – over $500 total!
+She’d always planned to have a party to officially introduce herself as an Artist, but being newly type 1 diabetes (T1D) diagnosed (Nov 18th), she decided to use the opportunity to teach her peers about type 1 diabetes and to raise money for Beyond Type 1—over $500 total!

 LOS ALTOS, CA

 June 2018 — Barre3 Los Altos owners Victoria Bi and Cindy Chou dedicated four Barre classes to fundraise for Beyond Type 1!
 Victoria (pictured above with Beyond Type 1 CEO Sarah), was diagnosed with type 1 diabetes in 2015 and wanted to give back to Beyond Type 1 in a fun, unique way.
 Four donation-based classes took place on June 2, 2018, and brought in over $700 for Beyond Type 1!

 Ongoing in 2018—Hannah Grace, diagnosed with type 1 diabetes at only 11 months old, is making Bath Bombs to benefit Beyond Type 1!
 Hannah donates 20 percent of each purchase of the special “Unicorn” bath bomb to Beyond Type 1.
 Hannah calls her brand, BeYOUtiful because she believes that being beautiful means being yourself, no matter what challenges you endure.
 Thank you, Hannah!